Average Customer Review:

-This 7.5-amp, 14-inch weed eater with a curved shaft does well in expert testing.
-It's included in one, large comparative review and emerges with a Recommended rating.
-Despite having only a single cutting line (expert say that the best models have two), it scores Very Good across the board in all areas that are evaluated, including cutting tall grass and weeds.
+While expert testing-based feedback for corded string trimmers is scant, Consumer Reports continues to rate a handful of models, and that includes the Black & Decker GH3000 (Est. $70).
+This 7.5 amp, 14 inch weed eater with a curved shaft is the top-rated corded string trimmer there and emerges with a Recommended rating.
+Despite having only a single cutting line (experts say that the best models have two), it scores Very Good across the board in all areas that are evaluated, including cutting tall grass and weeds.

 Owners, on the other hand, don't give it particularly good grades, but that's true of pretty much any corded model with more than a couple of dozen user reviews.
 All that we spotted, including the GH3000, earn grades that bounce around between 3.7 and 4 stars, depending on the review source.

 As for the GH3000 specifically, many of the negative reviews involve excessive line usage.
 Some happier owners post information on workarounds and other fixes to minimize that.
 Several note that they like the inclusion of a wheel that makes it easier to use this model as an edger.
 It's covered by a two-year warranty

 If you're needs and budget are more modest, a different Black & Decker corded weed whacker could be a worth considering.
 User feedback for the Black & Decker GH900 (Est. $50), sits at the top of the range of corded string trimmers with lots of reviews.
 That includes a 4 star rating at Amazon based on more than 1,200 reviews, and a 4 star rating at Lowe's based on nearly 250 reviews.
 Reviews at Home Depot are positive little lower, however -- 3.8 stars based on more than 575 reviews.